cosmointeractive/pagestudio.framework/README.md

 ## License

-PIP is released under the MIT license.
+PageStudio.framework is released under the MIT license.

 ## Acknowledgement